wattsjake/ece3710-notes/docs/source/project.rst

 Earth with a laser cannon, and of course, to score as many points as possible doing it.
-The invaders have lasers too and they shoot them, more or less at random, at the laser cannon and the shields that have been deployed for the player’s defense.
+The invaders have lasers too and they shoot them, more or less at random, at the laser cannon and the shields that have been deployed for the player's defense.
 If the invaders reach Earth, the player loses.
 If the laser cannon is destroyed (either by laser fire or by contact), the aliens regroup and attack the next laser cannon.
 If all the aliens are destroyed, the player must face a new wave of aliens that starts closer and moves faster.